larknafets/teslamate-awtrix-node-red-flow/README.md

 Now all apps will have an icon.

+### Set your AWTRIX settings

+You can set device settings in "config" node and also deaktivate standard AWTRIX apps.

 ## Flow modifications and updates

 Feel free to change the imported flow to your own needs.
 You may want to add a 2nd car.
 You may also change the icons.
 Check the "Readme.1st" node for further information. - Enjoy it. :-)